-After the specified period of bed rest has been completed, you may get out of bed.
-The nurse will assist you the first time you get up, and may check your blood pressure while you are lying in bed, sitting, and standing.
-You should move slowly when getting up from the bed to avoid any dizziness from the long period of bedrest.
+After the specified period of bed rest, you may get out of bed.
+The nurse will help you the first time you get up, and may check your blood pressure while you are lying in bed, sitting, and standing.
+Move slowly when getting up from the bed to avoid any dizziness from the long period of bed rest.

 You will most likely spend the night in the hospital after your procedure.
 Depending on your condition and the results of your procedure, your stay may be longer.
 You will receive detailed instructions for your discharge and recovery period.

-Once at home, you should monitor the insertion site for bleeding, unusual pain, swelling, and abnormal discoloration or temperature change at or near the injection site.
+Once at home, watch the insertion site for bleeding, unusual pain, swelling, and discoloration or temperature change at or near the injection site.
 A small bruise is normal.
-If you notice a constant or large amount of blood at the site that cannot be contained with a small dressing, notify your doctor.
+If you notice a constant or large amount of blood at the site that cannot be contained with a small dressing, call your doctor.

-If your doctor used a closure device for your insertion site, you will be given specific information regarding the type of closure device that was used and how to take care of the insertion site.
+If your doctor used a closure device for your insertion site, you will be given specific information about how to take care of the insertion site.
 There will be a small knot, or lump, under the skin at the injection site.
 This is normal.
 The knot should gradually disappear over a few weeks.

 It will be important to keep the insertion site clean and dry.
 Your doctor will give you specific bathing instructions.

-You may be advised not to participate in any strenuous activities.
-Your doctor will instruct you about when you can return to work and resume normal activities.
+Your doctor may advise you not to participate in any strenuous activities.
+Your doctor will tell you when you can return to work and resume normal activities.

-Coolness, numbness and/or tingling, or other changes in the affected extremity
+- Coolness, numbness or tingling, or other changes in the affected extremity

-Chest pain or pressure, nausea and/or vomiting, profuse sweating, dizziness, and/or fainting
+- Chest pain or pressure, nausea or vomiting, profuse sweating, dizziness, or fainting